Page Created: 6/24/2014 Last Modified: 10/9/2020 Last Generated: 2/7/2024

-In 2013, I created my second robot, OswaldBot, a talking, home-automation robot controlled by a smartphone, which predates the later smarthome/IoT craze and proprietary smart speaker devices.
+In 2013, I created my second robot, OswaldBot, a talking, home automation robot controlled by a smartphone, which predated the later smarthome/IoT craze and proprietary smart speaker devices.
 It understands a simple domain-specific language, uses a rudimentary laser to see, and controls other things using old-fashioned transistors + relay switches.
 This was a crude attempt to finally get something into operation in the 21st century to make my life easier, and it has been running reliably for 11 years now.
 The software is neither elegant from a design nor engineering perspective, and isn't even event-driven.
 It simply loops endlessly, or spins↗, awaiting changes and responding to them, which is sometimes a bit too slow in interpreted Python, reminiscent of my old 8-bit BASIC days, allowing embarrassingly parallel↗ routines to deadlock the system.
 I keep meaning to someday redesign and program it "the right way", but I put up with its idiosyncrasies and applied the improvements to my next robot.

-In 2016, I began building my third robot, an independently-powered, autonomous, amateur radio communication relay called TrillSat and borrowed a lot of ideas from OswaldBot, but decided to instead use multithreading and multiprocessing parallel techniques and event-driven programming to allow multi-user communication and asynchronous text streams from multiple devices.
+In 2016, I began building my third robot, an independently-powered, autonomous, amateur radio communication relay called TrillSat and borrowed a lot of ideas from OswaldBot but decided to instead use multithreading and multiprocessing parallel techniques and event-driven programming to allow multi-user communication and asynchronous text streams from multiple devices.
 I even ended up creating a new device driver and text server to overcome some of its hardware and and power limitations.
-I had to design numerous subsystems (environmental, redundant, fault tolerant), as it is intended to operate outside, exposed to the elements 24-hours a day, during all 4 seasons at my temperate latitude.
-I replaced many of those old electromechanical transistor/relay pairs with solid state, logic-level MOSFETs, amazing devices that weren't available when I was younger.
-The ones I used cost under $2 but can switch up to 60 amps, and can be pulse-modulated to switch over 200 amps.
+I had to design numerous subsystems (environmental, redundant, fault tolerant) as it is intended to operate outside, exposed to the elements 24-hours a day, during all 4 seasons at my temperate latitude.
+I replaced many of those old electromechanical transistor/relay pairs with solid state, logic-level MOSFETs, amazing devices that weren't available when I was younger, but I did add one latching relay, as those relays still maintain the unique benefits of requiring zero power to maintain their state while minimizing their voltage drop across their contacts, unlike the MOSFETs.
+But the MOSFETs I used cost under $2 but can switch up to 60 amps, and can be pulse-modulated to switch over 200 amps.
 Wow.